December 21st, 2023 - Dec 24th, 2023

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

-We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
-For more information on COVID-19 measures in El Chaltén, please refer to Argentina Travel.
+We also expect clients to respect local regulations and take measures to protect themselves, their guides, and the communities they’re traveling to.
+For more information on COVID-19 measures in El Chalten, Argentina, please refer to the US Government’s travel advisory for Argentina.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!